fabiand/fedora-cloud-features/README.md

   - python-behave does the parsing
   - python-virtexpect provides interaction with the VMs

-All in all a way to realize autoamtic testing of cloud (and similar) images.
+All in all a way to realize automatic testing of cloud (and similar) images.

+Pros:

+  - Mainly reusing existing technologies
+  - Simple
+  - Separation of concerns

+Cons:

+  - Currently local only (extend to use libvirt, OS, or RHEV as a backend?)

 How to run